FOREX-Dollar falls after Fed's Yellen says caution appropriate

 "Given the much less dovish-than-expected commentary we got from a number of Fed speakers last week, many were looking for a shift in tone from Ms. Yellen and we didn't get that," said Omer Esiner, chief market analyst at Commonwealth Foreign Exchange in Washington.

-The dollar hit an 11-day low against the Swiss franc of 0.9661 franc.
-The dollar index, which measures the greenback against a basket of six major currencies, hit an eight-day low of 95.103 and was last down 0.83 percent at 95.145.
+The dollar hit an eight-day low against the Swiss franc of 0.9678 franc.
+The dollar index, which measures the greenback against a basket of six major currencies, hit a one-week low of 95.268 and was last down 0.69 percent at 95.278.

-On Wall Street, the benchmark Standard & Poor's 500 stock index was up 0.87 percent.
-(Reporting by Sam Forgione; additional reporting by Dion Rabouin; Editing by Richard Chang and Nick Zieminski)
+On Wall Street, the benchmark Standard & Poor's 500 stock index was up 0.46 percent.
+(Reporting by Sam Forgione; additional reporting by Dion Rabouin; Editing by Andrew Hay and Richard Chang)

 * Sterling drops after largest one-day rise since at least 1998